optimizca/servicenow-grafana/README.md

 ### How do I use this plugin with an HTTP Proxy?

 Here is a very helpful link to a community post explaining the environment variables required for Grafana to use a Proxy [https://community.grafana.com/t/grafana-and-proxy-connection/104839/3](https://community.grafana.com/t/grafana-and-proxy-connection/104839/3)

+## Scripts

+During development of this plugin we developed several helper/utility scripts to help development and real users.
+At this stage we are choosing to relocate those scripts to a separate repository to keep proper separation.
+You can find all previously written scripts in the new repository here: [servicenow-grafana-script-utilities](https://github.com/R2DToo/servicenow-grafana-script-utilities)